 Has feminism helped shape who you are?
 Is it useful for your creative process?

 I live in the Netherlands and its now 2017.
-It’s a 100 years that women are aloud to vote and it’s also a 100 years since the art movement De Stijl emerged.
+It’s 100 years that women are aloud to vote and it’s also 100 years since the art movement De Stijl emerged.
 I find it very surprising that De Stijl gets more exposure and exhibitions, however I haven’s seen much in the media or heard about exhibition about women’s right to vote.
 I think that I live in a country where a lot of things are possible that wouldn’t be a 100 or 150 years ago.
-It doesn’t mean that we’re there yet but I’ve benefited tremendously from all the feminists because I’m not married, I’ve had a really good education, I think I’m not going to have children, I can vote and I can do things freely.
+It doesn’t mean that we’re there yet, but I’ve benefited tremendously from all the feminists because I’m not married, I’ve had a good education, I think I’m not going to have children, I can vote, and I can do things freely.
 In that way feminism most definitely privileged my life.
 I don’t know if it shapes my creative process.
 Maybe it’s also an obstacle?
 This connotation also prevents me from being neutral in my work.
 In that way it can be an obstacle as well.
 Although it’s one of the themes that I create my work around, how women profile themselves.
 Eventually when you are a creative person everything helps your creative process.

 Would you call yourself a feminist?

 Yes, if somebody would ask me I would most definitely do that.
 I’m sometimes also surprised that I’m 34, that I was born in 1982 and I feel that a lot of women of my generation do not call themselves a feminist because there’s a certain image attached to that which they don’t like, which makes it very difficult to be feminine as well as feminist.
 I also read a lot of female artist say very clearly that they are not a feminist because it would put them in that framework.
 I think that’s a very negative development.
 Women and men are still not treated as equal.
-Women and men are not the same but you still have the right to be different and have the same value.
+Women and men are not the same, but you still have the right to be different and have the same value.
 That also goes for people with a different social and economical background.
 I think it’s very important to work towards equality.
 I’m also very worried that some things that we thought would never happen again, like a bad on abortion, are happening in Poland and Spain and Trump is doing strange things with Pro Life.
-So I think we all still have a very long way to go, and we have to protect what we already established because it’s frighteningly fragile.
-So it’s important to talk about it and not suffocate in alternative facts.
+So, I think we all still have a very long way to go, and we must protect what we already established because it’s frighteningly fragile.
+So, it’s important to talk about it and not suffocate in alternative facts.